Updated August 19, 2022

 Called “Little Switzerland” by English Romantic poets, Robert Southey and Percy Shelley, the twin seaside towns of Lynton and Lynmouth became popular tourist spots after the Napoleonic Wars stopped English tourists from going to Europe.

 A water-powered cliff railway connects the towns and there are dramatic coastal footpaths to explore as well as nearby beaches.
-And while there may not be snow-capped mountains, the Valley of Rocks, which is a walk from Lynton, has a herd of wild goats and superb views over the Bristol Channel.
+And while there may not be snow-capped mountains, the Valley of Rocks, which is a short walk from Lynton, has a herd of wild goats and superb views over the Bristol Channel.

 Feels like: Provence